raspberrypilearning/pride-prejudice-zombies/en/step_15.md

-## Finishing Off
+## Finishing the zombie-friendly book

-- You now need to bring your function for zombifying speech along with the function for altering the prose and your search for speech, all together.
+- You now need to bring everything: your function for altering the prose, your function for translating speech, and your search for speech.

 - Your file should look something like this: